rticommunity/rticonnextdds-usecases-umaa/example1/README.md

 correlating with deployed apps in Modern C++.

 ## Use Case
+Recommended for large systems where there is a clear delineation between systems and software  engineering.

 XML definition of DDS entities allows for a single point of configuration/definition
 of a DDS system.

-Applications developed in API's such as C++ or Python can have a single point of reference.
+Applications developed in API's such as C++ or Python can have a single point of system definition/configuration.

-The downside is a close coupling of configs to application development
+The downside is a close coupling of configs to application development which could add
-which could add additional administrative overhead.
+additional administrative overhead.
-Recommended for large systems where there is a clear delineation between systems and software  engineering.

 - Components are defined in `/resources/components`
 - UMAA Domain (Topics/Types) is defined in `/resources/domain`
-  NOTE: `umaa_domain_lib.xml` is inherited into the component definitions.
-This file contains all types/topics defined for UMAA 6.0 and can be reused for your own development if desired.
+  *NOTE: `umaa_domain_lib.xml` is inherited into the component definitions.
+  This file contains all types/topics defined for UMAA 6.0 and can be reused for your own development if desired.*
 - QoS profiles are defines in `resources/qos`

 All 3 sets of XML files are consumed in the `./start_component.sh` script.